jaqx0r/filtergen/README.md

 Installing filtergen is easy.
 If you don't find it easy, that's a bug.
 Send bug reports here in GitHub.

 filtergen's build system uses [`bazel`](http://bazel.build), rather than the GNU autotools or a custom Makefile.
-To build and install, ensure you have `bazel` or `bazelisk` installed, installed, and type `bazel run //:install --DESTDIR=path-to-install`.
+To build and install, ensure you have [`bazelisk`](https://bazel.build/install/bazelisk) installed, and type `bazel run //:install --DESTDIR=path-to-install`.

 The test suite used [`DejaGNU`](https://www.gnu.org/software/dejagnu/) which is installed by `bazel`, but the system needs TCL `expect` installed.

 ```
 sudo apt install expect